 “Agreement” means this agreement, and all exhibits, attachments or any revision, modification or change to this agreement, or any of the exhibits or attachments.

-“Ancillary Services” means those services recognized by ERCOT as being services available for purchase and sale in the ERCOT control area.
+“Ancillary Services” means those services recognized (now or in the future?) by ERCOT as being services available for purchase and sale in the ERCOT control area.
+[Doug Gilbert-Smith to provide additional language]

 “Available Energy” means that Energy available for sale on any given day that is in excess of the Energy required to be sold under any previously entered into Transaction up to the total amount of Energy available on any day that can be produced from the Facility.